The Block NZ season 3

 The third season of The Block NZ premiered on 26 August 2014 and ended on 18 November 2014.
 It ran four nights per week, Tuesday–Friday.

-The season was set in the Auckland suburb of Point Chevalier, and was judged by Home and Garden editor Shelley Ferguson and architect Mark Gascoigne.
+The season was set in the Auckland suburb of Point Chevalier, and was judged by Home & Garden editor Shelley Ferguson and architect Mark Gascoigne.

 Contestants

 Kiwibank Block Out Live

 The season was the first to feature the Kiwibank Block Out Live online game, a bingo-style game designed to be played by viewers watching the show live.
 It consists of a grid of nine squares, each containing an event or quote from the show.
 When the event is broadcast, viewers have a few minutes to tap the corresponding square.
-The first person to unlock all nine squares on a given night wins a $100 gift card.
+The first person to unlock all nine squares on a given night won a $100 gift card.

 Controversy

 In mid-March, Eyeworks, the company that produces The Block NZ, sent letters to households in the area surrounding the future site of the show in Point Chevalier to say that filming would start in late May or early June.
 Around 20 members of the neighbourhood met to try and prevent the show from being produced there because of safety, traffic, light, and noise concerns.
 When Eyeworks decided to continue, residents took the production company to court.
 Although the show was not relocated, restrictions—such as a noise curfew after 6 p.m. and on weekends, and the crew only being able to park in set areas—were put in place.